fssfll/fssfll/lessons/ev3_install/ev3_install.md

 title: Getting Started With A Lego EV3
 subtitle: Installing the apps
 ---
+# You may not need to do this!
+The setup steps to needed to get your robot ready to go may have already taken care of by the the Bolton Robotics mentors.
+If you are using your own laptop or work on a computer that does not have VS Code installed, you will need to install it.
+Also, check to see if a microSD card is already installed in you robot.
+If your robot does not have a MicroSD card, find a mentor and ask for help.

 # Official Lego Eductation Instructions
 Lego Educatuion and Pybricks has great step-by-step documentation here: